Moving across the border

 The rules on homeworking and Covid-19

-Pre-pandemic the rules for homeworking were set by agreement and stood at a maximum per year of 29 days in France, 24 days in Belgium and 19 days in Germany.
+Pre-pandemic the rules for homeworking were set by agreement and stood at a maximum per year of 29 days in France, 34 days in Belgium (as of start 2022) and 19 days in Germany.
 If you worked fewer days at home, you would pay income tax in Luxembourg.
 If you worked at home for more than these maximums, your income would be divided according to how many days you worked at home and how many in Luxembourg, and taxed accordingly by your country of work and country of residence.

 Social security and health benefits